-For more information, see Note 15 to the accompanying consolidated financial statements contained in "Part II.
+For more information, see Note 14 to the accompanying consolidated financial statements contained in "Part II.
 Item 8.
 Financial Statements and Supplementary Data."

 Interest expense, net.
-Net interest expense increased by \$189 million in 2021 from 2020 primarily due to an increase in weighted average debt outstanding of approximately \$7.1 billion primarily as a result of the issuance of notes in 2020 and 2021 for general corporate purposes including stock buybacks and debt repayments offset by a decrease in weighted average interest rates.
+Net interest expense increased by \$157 million in 2021 from 2020 primarily due to an increase in weighted average debt outstanding of approximately \$7.1 billion primarily as a result of the issuance of notes in 2020 and 2021 for general corporate purposes including distributions to parent companies for stock buybacks and debt repayments offset by a decrease in weighted average interest rates.